ZakBrinlee/AWS-Cert-Learning/Cloud Practioner/exam-prep-standard-course/README.md

 ### Domain 1: Cloud Concepts
 #### 1.1 Define the benefits of the AWS cloud
 - What AWS is:
-  - What is coud computing?
+  - What is cloud computing?
     - On demand self-service
     - access to the internet
     - resource pooling
     - rapid elasticity
-    - resourece usage monitored and billed
+    - resource usage monitored and billed
 - High availability
   - Means designing systems to be available 24/7, minimal downtime
   - System to response to failures